 The transcript will tell you the basic and most important information but be sure to also check the image for extra clues.
-Our collection of workhouse deaths from Pontypool may also be of interest.
+And if your ancestral homestead is outside Monmouthshire, our workhouse deaths from Pontypool may also be of interest.